But what is this type of luxury vinyl plank flooring? Is it any good? Are there specific SPC flooring brands you should look into (or avoid)?

 Does the Thickness of SPC Flooring Really Matter That Much?

 The thickness of an SPC core does determine its potential.
-Thin SPC cores, such as those found in budget brands like SmartCore Ultra and SmartCore Pro, can still be vulnerable to damage.
+Thin cores, such as those found in budget brands like SmartCore Ultra and SmartCore Pro, can still be vulnerable to damage.

 That said, quality SPC will have a core that’s thick enough to thrive in high-traffic areas.